sagemath/sagewiki_to_gh-2022-10-10/days7/DebianPackagingSprint.md

  * Partitioning method: "Guided - use entire disk and set up LVM" - accept defaults and write LVM init to disk
  * delete original main LVM volume, create new VG, say with 10GB
  * set up accounts for root and users as usual
+ * update to lenny: edit /etc/apt/source and replace "etch" with "lenny"
+ * "aptitude update"
+ * "aptitude dist-upgrade" (wait a while :))